bytecodealliance/wasm-micro-runtime/language-bindings/go/README.md

 WAMR Go binding: Embedding WAMR in Go guideline
 ===============================================

-This Go library uses CGO to consume the runtime APIs of the WAMR project which are defined under folder [core/iwasm/include](../../core/iwasm/include).
+This Go library uses CGO to consume the runtime APIs of the WAMR project which are defined in [core/iwasm/include/wasm_export.h](../../core/iwasm/include/wasm_export.h).
 The API details are available in the header files.

 ## Installation